Santa Clara County, CA, Code of Ordinances

 Accessory Dwelling Units

-The county’s zoning code permits internal, attached, and detached secondary dwellings by right in residential and rural districts, subject to use-specific standards (Appendix I, §4.10.340).
-These standards differentiate between secondary dwellings located in urban areas and those located in rural areas.
-And they address density calculations, unit size, owner occupancy, parking, driveways, decks and porches, conformance with density limits, building site approval, lot size, unit size, number of bedrooms, setbacks, and distance between structures.
+The county’s zoning code permits internal, attached, and detached accessory dwellings by right in residential and rural districts, subject to use-specific standards (§4.10.015).
+These standards address density calculations, unit size, owner occupancy, parking, driveways, decks and porches, conformance with density limits, building site approval, lot size, unit size, number of bedrooms, setbacks, and distance between structures.

 Home Occupations